 About

-The data: We use longitudinal, student-level data from school years 2002-present and grades PK-12.
+The data: We leverage longitudinal, student-level PK-12 data from 2002 to the present.
 We link this information to data about students’ college enrollment and graduation via the Massachusetts Department of Higher Education and the National Student Clearinghouse, as well as to earnings data from the Massachusetts Unemployment Insurance system.
+Our data affords us the opportunity to follow students through all potential milestones in their educational careers.
+Additionally, the richness of our PK-12 data allows us to conduct nuanced analyses that take into account many aspects of students’ elementary and secondary educational experiences, including standardized test scores, attendance and suspension rates, high-school coursework and GPA, and the demographic profiles of the schools they attend.